slogemann1/aerozine/config-doc.md

     // for specific cases as well (see Dynamic Object section) "max_dynamic_gen_time": 10,
     // This determines whether the program will panic on encountering errors while
-    // loading the url tree, defaults to false "never_exit": false,
+    // loading the url tree, defaults to false.
+Further information can be
+    // found under the Never Exit section below "never_exit": false,
     // Determines whether or not error messages will be sent with responses to failed requests,
     // defaults to false